 All screenings include a PSA test and DRE exam along with educational information about risk factors and treatments of this deadly disease.

-Please check back for updates on 2020 prostate cancer screenings.
+Due to COVID-19, in-person screenings have been temporarily suspended.
+Please check back for updates on future prostate cancer screenings.

 Prostate Cancer Support